tigerfarm/notifyweb/README.md

 + Used in the app when requesting a device app token.
 + Receiving also requires the Firebase sender id, which is also the project number: 69...4

-In the receiving web web app's index.html file:
+In the receiving web app's index.html file:
 ````
 var config = {
     apiKey: "BBZWL...qHA",